Thomas Dreßen

-Thomas Dreßen (born 22 November 1993) is a German World Cup alpine ski racer.
+Thomas Dreßen (born 22 November 1993) is a retired German World Cup alpine ski racer.
 He specializes in the speed events of downhill and super-G. Dreßen made his World Cup debut in February 2015 at the Saalbach downhill.
 He made his first podium in December 2017 in the downhill at Beaver Creek and his first win came the following month at Kitzbühel.

 Career

 Dreßen made his World Cup debut at the Saalbach downhill on 21 February 2015; he finished in 39th place.
 He scored his first World Cup points in the Lake Louise downhill, finishing in 23rd.
 In November 2018, Dreßen suffered a season-ending knee injury at Beaver Creek and missed the world championships in February.
 Exactly a year after his injury, he won the season's first downhill at Lake Louise.